 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 Feminism is a socio-political movement that centers around the idea of improving the living standards and cultural opinion of women, both through changing female representation in the media and legislation.
-Individual feminists and groups act on either the belief of gender equality or the superiority of women as a gender to men.
+Individual feminists and groups vary widely with their opinions on specific issues pertaining to gender equality and society, with many subcategories and waves of feminism.

 Editor’s Note: This section is currently being researched.
 Please request editorship to improve the quality of this entry.